Vale of Clwyd Railway: Connections to other lines

-At this time, there was every likelihood of the Great Western Railway reaching Rhyl, an important regional centre, along the lines from Ruabon via and Corwen.
+At this time, there was every likelihood of the Great Western Railway (GWR) reaching Rhyl, an important regional centre, along the lines from Ruabon via and Corwen.
 For some time this seemed inevitable but, in time, the GWR lost interest and the scheme was not pursued.

 On 30 June 1862, the extension sought by the pier owner Hughes was passed in Parliament in the Vale of Clwyd Railway Act 1862 (25 & 26 Vict. c. xciii); now the VoCR could legally reach the beach and a new pier, and a proper junction with the C&HR line (now under LNWR control) could be made.
 Goods traffic started in the latter half of 1864 and, after some difficulty, the extension was passed for passenger operation, but this was never acted upon.

 Train services

 In December 1862, the Oswestry Advertiser newspaper reported that additional passenger services would be provided by attaching passenger coaches to goods trains:

 "much increased accommodation, making... six trains daily between Rhyl and Denbigh and five between Ruthin and Rhyl... the Company do not of course guarantee exact time with the goods trains, having made these arrangements at the request of several inhabitants... in the Vale."

 The LNWR was formally authorised by the London and North Western Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. ccxxvi) to work the VoCR line, as they had been doing informally, and the company was absorbed by the LNWR by the London and North Western Railway (New Works and Additional Powers) Act 1867 (30 & 31 Vict. c. cxliv) of 15 July 1867.

 Bradshaw's Guide for 1895 listed the train service; there were six trains each way between Denbigh and Rhyl, calling at all stations.
 Most of the trains made reasonable connections at Denbigh.